7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 - **Retention systems** (Wordbook, Memory Flame streak, XP/levels) turn one session into a daily habit.

+## Cast & world
+The journey is set in **Haneul Road**, a world where language itself is the magic that holds things together.
+The learner plays **Arin**, a traveler who arrives unable to read, guided by **Bori** — a small, glowing fox-spirit companion.
+Bori is an **original character** (a guide, not a mascot clone): they introduce each lesson, offer optional hints, correct wrong answers warmly and without shaming, and celebrate streaks and wins.
+Bori is the encouraging voice of the whole experience and the through-line that ties exploration, dialogue, and battle together — present in lessons, on the field, and beside the player in combat.

 ## The playable slice — Chapter 0 & Chapter 1 (a 10-minute prototype)
 The prototype covers the first two beats of the journey and proves the full loop end to end.